kevinxuez/backend-challenge/README.md

 1. no more mutableSet let's try the relationship route
 2. relationships seem to work a lot better then mutableSet so that's a good STRING
 3. my sleeps gonna get cooked when i have to actually implement these APIS
+4. currently reworking everything to fit the relationship, so adding tag stuff migth get miserable
+5. oh my god i have to rework the tests too LOL

+3:00
+0. monster caffeine is actually so clutch
+1. OK FINISHED OUT ALL THE KINKS AND BUGS IN THE RELATIONSHIP Model
+2. I'm going to now develop the APIs then go back to adding features and bad-input catchers to the model functions
+3. Cleaning up a lot of slop
+4. ok it's time to run through most of the code
+5. i fell asleep that was really annoying

+4:00
+0. i need to remove all the db.session.commits in my model for better performance
+1. let me look for the most efficient wway to do the search method
+2. graduatses are actually trolling my code holy moly
+3. ok everything seems good time to go to sleep for a bit then wake up and polish
+4. ok time to docstring everything and then ill go to sleep, wake up in like 3-4 hours
+5. i can do all my pure justification after i've started docStringing

+5:00
+0. bro imma go to sleep
+1. lemme use chatgpt to quickly format my stuff such that i have docstrings and a set charcter limit
+2. "Hello Chatgpt
+first, I prefer camelCase to any snake_case, so replace all of those second, give every function a formatted docstring where it's short (gives arg, any bad inputs, and returns) and all the docstring text is one indent right of the funciton definition third, reformat it such that the character limit is 80 characters" yo wait this is actually really nice
+3. sleep!!!!

+post-nap goals:
+1. actually writeup some stuff to justify my decision making
+2. add some more info to some of the docstrings that have additional info
+3. deal with some of the bad input cases if i have time
+4. writeup the 3 writeup answers
+5. see if there are faster search methods out there